-- NEVER touch circuits or reach into an enclosure until the disconnection of power and absence of charge has been confirmed - NEVER service or adjust equipment alone.
+- NEVER touch circuits or reach into an enclosure until the disconnection of power and absence of charge has been confirmed. - NEVER service or adjust equipment alone.
 Electric shock can lead to cardiac arrest.
 Presence of immediate aid gives you a 90% chance of survival, but this drops by 10% with every passing minute.
-After 5 minutes resuscitation without permanent heart and/or brain damage is nearly impossible.
-Consider this: Without the immediate aid of CPR or an AED, what are the odds you will be found and successfully revived in under 5 minutes? - NEVER ignore warning symbols or fail to read safety signs - NEVER skip steps in a sequence, unless specifically instructed to do so by the manual, software, and/or authorized Kratos Tech Support Personnel.
-Aside from risking harm to yourself, you risk doing permanent damage to the equipment - NEVER touch or stand near any potentially moving parts (even if they are not in motion at the time) when the unit is in operation or powered on, as they may move without warning - NEVER stand underneath any object while it is being lifted - NEVER remove, disable, or exceed the unit's safety, software, security, or movement limits, unless specifically instructed to do so by the manual, software, and/or authorized Kratos Tech Support Personnel.
-The careless disabling of such safeguards is one of the most common causes of serious equipment damage during installation and operation
+After 5 minutes, resuscitation without permanent heart and/or brain damage is nearly impossible. - NEVER ignore warning symbols or fail to read safety signs. - NEVER skip steps in a sequence, unless specifically instructed to do so by the manual, software, and/or authorized Tech Support Personnel.
+Aside from risking harm to yourself, you risk doing permanent damage to the equipment - NEVER touch or stand near any potentially moving parts (even if they are not in motion at the time) when the unit is in operation or powered on, as they may move without warning. - NEVER stand underneath any object while it is being lifted. - NEVER remove, disable, or exceed the unit's safety, software, security, or movement limits, unless specifically instructed to do so by the manual, software, and/or authorized Tech Support Personnel.
+The careless disabling of such safeguards is one of the most common causes of serious equipment damage during installation and operation.